12noonLLC/MathExpressions.12noon/README.md

 ### Workspaces

+You can create multiple workspaces in Calculate X.
+Each workspace has its own input history and variables.

 You can use workspaces to separate different calculation tasks.
-Use one for working on your taxes, another for adding your utility bills, and another for measuring the wood to build those bookcases.
+Use one for working on your taxes, another for adding your utility bills, and another for measuring the wood to build bookcases.

-Each workspace has its own input history and variables.

 #### Windows

-Double-click a tab to edit its name.
+Press the plus button to add a new workspace.

-Click the "x" in a tab to close that workspace.
+Press the pencil button to rename the current workspace.

-Click the "+" tab to create a new workspace.
+Press the delete button to delete the current workspace.

 | Key | Action |
 |-----|--------|